Steska/websockets/README.md

 # websockets
-to run websocket run the command php Notice.php
+to run websocket run the command: php Notice.php